Students and faculty conduct autonomous vehicle testing at Road America in preparation for April AutoDrive Challenge.

 "My own contribution to this effort is called ‘Autonomy at the End of the Earth.’
 My research focuses on the operation of autonomous vehicles in hazardous weather.
 Specifically, the ice and snow we encounter on a daily basis between November and April."

-Established in 1955, Road America is a 640-acre park-like venue located midway between Milwaukee and Green Bay.
-Road America is part of one of 10 federally designated Automated Vehicle Proving Grounds.
+Established in 1955, Road America is a 640-acre park-like venue located midway between Milwaukee and Green Bay, Wisconsin.
+Road America is one of 10 federally designated Automated Vehicle Proving Grounds.
 Over the course of several days, the team will test drive their vehicle on Road America’s www.roadamerica.com four-mile, 14-turn road circuit.
 Specifically, their testing will focus on:

 - Ride quality: The vehicle must stay within acceleration/jerk limits